The Financial Implications of Impulse Buying: How to Resist and Save

 5. Utilize Cash Over Credit Cards

 Paying with cash instead of credit cards can make the act of spending more tangible and discourage frivolous purchases.
-Setting aside a specific cash amount for discretionary spending each month can help control impulse buying while ensuring it doesn't affect essential expenses or savings goals.
+Consider using a cash envelope system or a simple cash box to compartmentalize discretionary spending each month.

 6. Reflect on Past Purchases